 The Lower Owens River ecosystem is currently very far from a balanced steady state; regulators should assume a time horizon of 15 to 20 years before evaluations are made about restoration success (MAMP, 2008).
-A 20-year monitoring, adaptive management horizon is now taken as the minimum for determining the response and goal-achievement of riverine-riparian systems (SFPUC, 2014).
-From one of the earliest river restoration projects on the Colorado River, Anderson and Ohmart (1982) cautioned against using findings from a 2-year study to make predictions about growth and mortality of vegetation after 4 to 10 years.
-They stated that results should be considered preliminary until the site is at least 15 to 20 years old.
-Two years is not enough time from which to draw any conclusions beyond that time or beyond the range of variables studied.
-There is no reason to expect the LORP to exceed these time frames; however, it is advisable that at the end of the 15-year monitoring and adaptive management period, managers should review ecosystem development and attainment of MOU objectives to decide if additional time is warranted or whether further monitoring is needed (MAMP, 2008).
+A 20-year monitoring, adaptive management horizon is now taken as the minimum for determining the response and goal-achievement of riverine-riparian systems (SFPUC, 2014). these time frames; however, it is advisable that at the end of the 15-year monitoring and adaptive management period, managers should review ecosystem development and attainment of MOU objectives to decide if additional time is warranted or whether further monitoring is needed (MAMP, 2008).